na-na-hi/renget/archive/chrprompt2.md

 ###Fern
 Q1: How do you deal with being so fluffy?
+>Well...
+I want to say there's nothing to it, and it's never caused me any trouble; but it can be a bit cumbersome, and it's only growing out more!
+Is it meant to be a winter coat?
+Ma-Maybe, but that doesn't seem to be in season...
+Ohh and there's already been an incident with someone tripping over my tail!
+I didn't mean it, and I have to be more careful with how I carry myself.
+As soft as it is though, curling up is more comfortable than any bed could be...
+Taking a nice nap off to the side every now and— N-No no no, forget I sai-said that!
+B-Be-Besides, Ciel helps show me how t-to groom it myself.
+Even if the idea still feels so unusual to me, I'll get along fine with it in the end!
 Q2: why are you so small?
+>Huh?
+I– wha-what do you mean why?!
+You don't have to rub it in either...
+I didn't *choose* to be short, a-and it's not really that bad is it?
+The world is a lot more interesting from this perspective I say!
+Besides, how could I get taller?
+I heard that evolution is an option for most of us, but I have no clue what would happen to me if I went through it...
+That alone is terrifying enough to reconsider!
 Q3: Are you interested in fashion advice?
 Or do you prefer being naked?
+>Fashion advice?
+That– That hadn't even crossed my mind!
+Bu-But now that you m-mention it, I feel exposed not having something!
+I never knew a lick about fashion, and even less about it *these* days besides Ciel's ratty old scarf...
+He offered me one that we had found recently, and I was really excited to try it on until I realized it was so long that it caused me to trip over myself!

+>But still, something is telling me you have completely different ideas in mind.
+Admittedly fashion does sound like fun, so please do!
+I'm all ears for the advice!

 ###Ciel
 Q1: How's life on the road?
 Do you have any family waiting for you elsewhere?
+>Ahh, if I had to put it simply, I would have to say it gets lonely!
+Most of the Grass Continent isn't settled, you know?
+You don't often have the chance to make acquaintances in the wilderness, so getting to stop by someone like that old coot– T-Torkoal I mean– and trade stories really lightens the burden for me.

+>Let's see...
+How long has it been now?
+A busy summer or two passed me by, give or take.
+I didn't mean to talk down the experience though, there really isn't ever a dull adventure between all of the sights!
+And then there's Fern now, we haven't shared the road for long...
+But he's already been a real piece of work!
+Truthfully, I'm happy to travel together, but I certainly have my paws full just watching him.
+Hopefully I don't let him down though.

+>A-As for the other question, my parents are back on the Mist Continent!
+I miss them more than you know, but I know I've let them down between the whole explorer ordeal and evolution.
+There's no way I could bring myself to go home with nothing to show for it now...
+My old group too, we were Team— S-Sorry, don't worry about that!
+Still I wonder, do any of them know where I've gone and ended up?
 ###Phanpy
 Q1: Are you still helping take care of the guild's paperwork?
 If so, what kind of paperwork is required?
 Q2: Have you ever tried sucking a beverage into your trunk and then spraying it into your mouth to drink it, like elephants do?